-Before making any payments, ABC Company's Board directed its executives to engage another consulting firm and reached out to LicenseFortress for a second opinion.
+Before making any payments, the software company's board directed its executives to engage another consulting firm and contacted LicenseFortress for a second opinion.

-LicenseFortress analyzed the same scripts that the previous consulting firm had analyzed and found no issue with the VMware configuration that ABC Company had set up.
+LicenseFortress analyzed the same scripts that the previous consulting firm had analyzed and found no issue with the VMware configuration that the company had set up.
 See Figure 3.